Studio Ghibli

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint=true and destructiveHint=false, so the description adds minimal behavioral context beyond restating the retrieval purpose.
+Annotations already declare readOnlyHint, idempotentHint, and destructiveHint=false, covering safety and idempotency.
+The description adds minimal behavioral context beyond 'Single location' but does not contradict annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.